Jack R. Lousma: NASA career

 Lousma was one of the 19 astronauts selected in NASA Astronaut Group 5 in April 1966.
 He served as a member of the astronaut support crews for the Apollo 9, 10, and 13 missions.
 He was the CAPCOM recipient of the "Houston, we've had a problem" message from Apollo 13.
-He may have also been selected as either the command module pilot or the lunar module pilot for Apollo 20, which was canceled.
+He was a potential candidate to serve as lunar module pilot for Apollo 20, which was cancelled due to budget cuts.
 He was the pilot for Skylab-3 from July 28 to September 25, 1973, and was commander on STS-3, from March 22 until March 30, 1982, logging a total of over 1,619 hours in space.

 Lousma also spent 11 hours on two spacewalks outside the Skylab space station.
-He served as backup docking module pilot of the United States flight crew for the Apollo-Soyuz Test Project (ASTP) mission which was completed successfully in July 1975.
+He served as backup docking module pilot of the United States flight crew for the Apollo-Soyuz Test Project mission, which was completed successfully in July 1975.

-Spaceflight experience
+Skylab 3

-The crew on this 59½ day flight included Alan Bean (spacecraft commander), Lousma (pilot), and Owen K. Garriott who acted as a science-pilot.
+The crew on this 59½ day flight included Alan Bean (spacecraft commander), Lousma (pilot), and Owen K. Garriott, who acted as a science-pilot.
 The crew installed six replacement rate gyroscopes used for attitude control of the spacecraft and a twin-pole sunshade used for thermal control, and they repaired nine major experiment or operational equipment items.
 Skylab-3 accomplished all its mission goals while completing 858 revolutions of the Earth, and traveling some 39300000 km in orbit.
-They devoted 305-man hours to extensive solar observations from above the atmosphere, which included viewing two major solar flares and numerous smaller flares and coronal transients.
+They devoted 305 man-hours to extensive solar observations from above the atmosphere, which included viewing two major solar flares and numerous smaller flares and coronal transients.
 Also acquired and returned to Earth were 16,000 photographs and 29 km of magnetic tape documenting Earth resources observations.
 The crew completed 333 medical experiment performances and obtained valuable data on the effects of extended weightlessness on humans.
 Skylab-3 ended with a Pacific Ocean splashdown and recovery by USS New Orleans.